-

 If the

-character is found, and it is surrounded by any string inside thesurrounded
+targetcharacter is found, and it is surrounded by any string inside thesurroundedarray,

 true will be returned.